What We Really Mean by “Good Taste”

 That’s where it gets tricky.

 Because once you learn those rules, it’s easy to stay inside them.
-Taste becomes not just a skill, but a shield.
-It’s how you avoid critique.
+Taste becomes a shield — It’s how you avoid critique.
 How you avoid standing out for the wrong reasons.
 How you present something that no one can argue with—but no one remembers, either.

 Good taste becomes a safe zone.